-Enhancing systemic urban protection by designing water-sensitive urban infrastructure floating housing structures, with architectural firms specializing in their constructions.
-In Kuala Lumpur, a dual-purpose tunnel for traffic and stormwater management illustrates how infrastructure can be modified in a multi-functional manner.
-In New York, a cloudburst management strategy is being developed to tackle flash flooding.
-The plan focuses on infrastructure installations to absorb, capture, or divert rainfall.
-Public spaces like parks are being reimagined as multi-functional areas that can both serve as recreational areas and help absorb excess water.
-Similarly, basketball courts will be reconstructed using porous material at a lower elevation to trap water.
+Enhancing systemic urban protection by designing water-sensitive urban infrastructure

+Safeguarding infrastructure calls for integrating water-smart design into urban areas.
+Examples from different parts of the world show how infrastructure planning can be adapted to mitigate and prepare for flood risks.
+In Amsterdam, there's growing interest in floating housing structures, with architectural firms specializing in their constructions.69 In Kuala Lumpur, a dual-purpose tunnel for traffic and stormwater management illustrates how infrastructure can be modified in a multi-functional manner.70 In New York, a cloudburst management strategy is being developed to tackle flash flooding.
+The plan focuses on infrastructure installations to absorb, capture, or divert rainfall.71 Public spaces like parks are being reimagined as multi-functional areas that can both serve as recreational areas and help absorb excess water.
+Similarly, basketball courts will be reconstructed using porous material at a lower elevation to trap water.72